 Helen spent 29 years with McDonald's Restaurants Ltd, joining as a 16 year old 'crew member'.
 Helen had a varied career with McDonald's, holding positions in Restaurant Operations, Training and Development and IT before becoming Vice President National Operations in 2006.
 Helen has been a recipient of numerous awards including the McDonald's President's Award, given to the top 1% of management employees worldwide.
 In 2009 she received the Everywoman Women in Retail award in recognition of her work setting up McDonald's UK Women's Leadership Network and Women's Leadership Development Programme.
 Since leaving McDonald's Helen has become Chair of the newly formed Sport Wales Advisory Group.
 Helen was appointed to the Board in July 2013 and her term is due for review in July 2014.

-Dr Karen Evans - Elected Director
+Sarah Thomas - Elected Director

 Debbie Jarvis - Appointed Director

 Debbie was educated at a girls school in Derby that played all the traditional sports, which is where her love of hockey started.
 She went on to the University of Kent at Canterbury, still playing hockey.
 Debbie has enjoyed a varied career working in the City of London in the financial services sector through the Citizens Advice Bureau providing community based advice to working for the Local Authority in a public focused role and more recently a security based capacity for Powys County Council.
 Debbie is Chair of Governors in an Infants School and also a governor at her local secondary school and the Vice Chair of Llanfair Hockey Club, Debbie is a keen sports fan as are her family.
 Debbie was elected to the Board at the AGM in 2013 for a three-year term until the AGM in 2016.